Ten Tors Rules

-29. A route plan is to be carried by the team, which must endeavour to keep to the route, alternative route or escape route as described, so that, in the event of an emergency, the emergency services can narrow down the area to be searched and speed the rescue.
+29. A route plan including escape routes is to be carried by the walking group/team, which must endeavour to keep to the route, alternative route or escape route as described, so that, in the event of an emergency, the emergency services can narrow down the area to be searched and speed the rescue.

 Actions in the Event of an Emergency

 30. During training on moorland, Team Managers are advised that each walking group should carry at least one mobile phone and a GPS (which could be a smart ‘phone), sealed in an opaque bag if required by the Team Manager or a mobile phone and a tracking device.
 Team members are to be trained in how to use these aids in an emergency.

 31. If teams have to camp in an emergency, they are to place a flashing light or Cyalume on the tent, to assist the emergency services to locate them.